-This weekend I also attempted to make my dear friend Rebecca’s Egg Rolls.
+This weekend I attempted to make my dear friend Rebecca’s Egg Rolls.

 First, they taste better.

 Second, they are much thinner making them even more crispy and just yummy.